DSA4262 Sense-making Case Analysis: Health and Medicine (2026)

 These are some strongly recommended readings to build your foundations for this course.

-2. πŸ“– Healthcare Transformation Using Artificial Intelligence.
-Robert JT Morris (2025).
+2. ๐Ÿ“– Healthcare Transformation Using Artificial Intelligence.
+Robert JT Morris (2025). - A great resource on AIโ€™s transformative role in healthcare, with many case studies from Singapore.

 Deep dives

-This course covers a wide range of topics, which would be impossible to cover in a semester.
-Here are some further materials if you would like to dive a bit deeper on some of the topics, whether it’s technical skills, domain insights, or philosophical intuition.
+This course covers a wide range of topics, which would be impossible to cover in a single semester.
+Here are some further materials if you would like to dive a bit deeper on some of the topics, whether itโ€™s technical skills, domain insights, or philosophical intuition.
+These are all quite accessible, suitable for final year undergrad or early postgrad students.

 Foundations (mental healthcare and Singapore)